Why I Choose to Love Myself

 You see, an uncomfortable feeling settled in and I started feeling stuck and unhappy.
 But it just didn’t make sense because I had everything I could ever want.
 I sat with this feeling for a few more weeks and then I realized what was wrong.
 Now that I had finished school and had nothing big to worry about, I had nothing to complain about externally, I had no scapegoat to distract me from my bigger problems.

 Those bigger problems had everything to do with my self-loathing attitude.
-I struggled feeling comfortable in my own skin, had a huge amount of insecurities, and unresolved inner conflicts that all bubbled to the surface as soon as I didn’t have something to distract myself from them.
+I struggled to feel comfortable in my own skin, had a huge amount of insecurities, and unresolved inner conflicts that all bubbled to the surface as soon as I didn’t have something to distract myself from them.

 I knew I had to do something because if I kept living this way I would continue setting myself up for an eternal state of lacking.
 I would be choosing to stay the same and relinquish my right to choose what is of my life.

-So I decided to choose to create a life I love and that starts by learning how to love myself again.
+So I decided to choose to love myself and create a life I love.
 I began searching for tools and practices that would keep me on track.
 I envisioned a brighter future and decided to go for it.

-These are three of the biggest daily practices that have helped me start learning to love myself again.
+The following are three daily practices that have helped me start to love myself again:

 First I started becoming aware of what I was saying to myself.
 I was saying things like; you’re stupid or ugly, sometimes multiple times every day.
 Once I knew what my thoughts looked like I could start changing them.

 What helped me a lot was focusing on what I can control and what would be a constructive thought without judging myself.
-Every time I would catch myself thinking I was stupid, I’d pause, take a deep breath, and change my language.
-For example, if I was struggling with a project at work it wasn’t because I was stupid but because I need to develop a specific skill I was lacking.
+Whenever I thought I was stupid, I’d pause, take a deep breath, and change my language.
+For example, if I was struggling with a project at work it wasn’t because I was stupid but because I needed to develop a specific skill I was lacking.
 Once I knew that I could work on that skill and get things done.

 I noticed that I would subconsciously set myself conditional statements to love myself.

-For example, if I lost a few pounds, then I loved myself.
-Or if I score an A on this test, then I think I’m smart and feel proud of myself.
+For example, if I lose a few pounds, then I’ll love myself.
+Or, if I score an A on a test, then I’ll think I’m smart and feel proud of myself.

-I started identifying what conditional love statements and reframe my mindset to appreciating what I have now.
-So what does that mean?
-For me, that meant asking myself if losing those few pounds or getting that a really mean I’ll love myself.
-Not really, because like I said earlier, I’ll always find something that I can start loathing about self.
+I started identifying these conditional love statements and reframing my mindset to appreciate what I have now.
+This meant asking myself if losing those few pounds or getting an A meant I’d love myself.
+Not really, because like I said earlier, I’ll always find something that I can start loathing about myself.
 So having those things really isn’t the answer.

 So now I’d love to hear from you, do you struggle with self-love?
 If so, which one of these tips do you think will help you the most?
 Let me know in the comments below.